awsdocs/iam-user-guide/doc_source/id_credentials_temp_control-access_assumerole.md

 ### Session Policy Passed as a Parameter<a name="permissions-assume-role-example-passed-policy"></a>

 Imagine that you want to allow a user to assume the same role as in the previous example\.
 But in this case you want the role session to have permission only to get and put objects in the `productionapp` S3 bucket\.
 You do not want to allow them to delete objects\.
 One way to accomplish this is to create a new role and specify the desired permissions in that role's permissions policy\.
-Another way to accomplish this is to call the `AssumeRole` API and include a session policy in the optional `Policy` parameter as part of the API operation\.
-The resulting session has only the permissions granted by both the role's identity\-based policy and the session policy\.
-Note that this policy cannot be used to elevate permissions beyond what the assumed role is allowed to access\.
+Another way to accomplish this is to call the `AssumeRole` API and include session policies in the optional `Policy` parameter as part of the API operation\.
+The resulting session's permissions are the intersection of the role's identity\-based policies and the session policies\.
+Session policies cannot be used to grant more permissions than those allowed by the identity\-based policy of the role that is being assumed\.
 For more information about role session permissions, see [Session Policies](access_policies.md#policies_session)\.

+After you retrieve the new session's temporary credentials, you can pass them to the user that you want to have those permissions\.

 For example, imagine that the following policy is passed as a parameter of the API call\.
 The person using the session has permissions to perform only these actions:
 + List all objects in the `productionapp` bucket\.